Comparison Guide · April 2026

 Automation-first

 Automated API calls to insurance providers.
-Fast and scalable, with a strong developer experience.
-Edge cases — rare plans, unusual coverage scenarios, recent policy changes — can slip through automation and end up at the front desk.
+Fast and scalable, but edge cases — rare plans, unusual coverage scenarios, recent policy changes — can slip through.

 1API query to insurance provider